ht-yashwanthkumar/Finance-Management/README.md

 Finance management application developed using micro services architecture

-A Spring Boot-based microservices application that helps users manage personal finances by creating budgets, tracking expenses, and receiving notifications on expenditure and budget exceedance.
+A Spring Boot-based microservices application that helps users manage personal finances by creating budgets, tracking expenses, and receiving notifications when budgets are exceeded.

 ---